vdbrink/vdbrink.github.io/node-red/node-red_homeassistant_open_apps.md

 ## Android Intents

 To open an app you need Android Intents, it's some internals to open an app.
-If you direct want to do an action in an app the app must support this custom Intent.
+If you directly want to do an action in an app the app must support this custom Intent.

 ### Open any app